-The Department of Kinesiology offers five Bachelor of Science degree concentrations (Clinical Exercise Physiology, Neuromechanics, Performance Fitness, Physical Education and Coaching, and Sport Administration).
+The Department of Kinesiology offers six Bachelor of Science degree concentrations: Clinical Exercise Physiology, Neuromechanics, Strength and Conditioning, Physical Education and Coaching, Physical Activity and Coaching, and Sport Administration.

-concentration provides students with the necessary knowledge to incorporate exercise physiology concepts into activities that enhance fitness and performance.
-This concentration covers everything from the development of pans to enhance fitness in apparently health populations to improving performance in elite athletes.
-Performance Fitness takes into consideration a combination of the physiological, biomechanical, and psychological aspects of training in the development of individual and team needs for customized programming.
+This concentration provides students with the necessary knowledge to incorporate exercise physiology concepts into activities that enhance fitness and performance.
+This concentration covers everything from the development of plans to enhance fitness in apparently health populations to improving performance in elite athletes.
+Strength and Conditioning takes into consideration a combination of the physiological, biomechanical, and psychological aspects of training in the development of individual and team needs for customized programming.
 The concentration serves as the foundation for students to become sport scientists, strength and conditioning coaches, personal trainers, and specialists within corporate fitness/wellness programs.

 This concentration requires 124 semester hours of prescribed courses to complete the Bachelor of Science in Kinesiology.
 The curriculum is designed to meet the need of students interested in becoming physical education teachers in public and private schools.
 The teaching block of courses must be included in the on-campus requirement of 32 semester hours of junior and senior courses.
 Students who complete the program will be eligible for teacher licensure by the Mississippi Department of Education.